cuckookernel/factored-datathon-2024-sinapsis/README.md

 Highly recommended!

 1. Verify python version is 3.10.
 If not, download that version of Python (but not too recent, e.g. NOT 3.12 or 3.13 as some libraries might not be available for the newest versions of Python)
+S's repo for Factored's 2024 Datathon, on GDELT Data

 ```bash
 python3 --version